PierreSymonPeralta/cv/src/index.md

 ## Experience

-### Maltem Consulting Group - Software Consultant  *( June 2017 - Present )*
+### Maltem Consulting Group, Singapore - Software Consultant  *( June 2017 - Present )*
 Project 3 : Singapore Exchange Limited - Investment Holdings Company

 Role: Front-End and Automation Engineer
-- Write reusable components and libraries (with matching documentation) to a standard which makes it quick and easy to maintain the code in the future
+- Write reusable web components and libraries (with matching documentation) to a standard which makes it quick and easy to maintain the code in the future
-- Turn UI/UX designs into prototypes, creating excellent interactions from designs
+- Turn UI/UX prototypes into actual web applications
-- Collaborate with back-end developers and UX/UI designers
+- Collaborate with back-end and DevOps engineers
-- Help to develop an npm package for UI automation test
+- Help to develop different npm packages to achive automated testing
 - Write, execute and maintain automation tests
-- Interacting to different business units for requirements gathering and application solutioning
+- Interact with different business units for requirements gathering and solutioning

 **Tech used:**
 *HTML5, CSS3, JavaScript, Web Components, SASS, Webpack, WebdriverIO, Cucumber, Mocha, Chai, Sinon, NodeJS, Bash*

 Project 2: FreemanXP - Marketing Event Company

 Role: Mobile App Developer
 - Develop an event specific mobile app, to showcase the different venue of the Changi Terminal 4
 - Create a dashboard site to show the number of visitors that participate to the event